 6.63.1 Applicability to language

+Java has an issue that conditional critical regions do not work the same as almost any other language (Modula 2, Ada, C++, etc. Moving code or programmers from other languages to Java can result in serious errors.
+Document.

+In Java, a failing check on a condition object while inside the region continues to wait on the object without releasing the guard on the critical region.
+This will result in deadlocks.
+This vulnerability is especially critical for those trying to replicate in Java concurrency semantics drawn from other language systems.

 Java is susceptible to lock protocol errors, as documented in ISO/IEC 24772-1:2024 6.63.
 Java allows a synchronization mechanism for communicating between threads, which is implemented using monitors.
 Each object in Java is associated with a monitor, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
-A thread that needs exclusive and consistent access to an object's fields acquires the object's intrinsic lock by accessing a synchronized method, accessing the object’s fields, and then releasing the intrinsic lock when it is finished with them.
+A thread that needs exclusive and consistent access to an object’s fields acquires the object’s intrinsic lock by accessing a synchronized method, accessing the object’s fields, and then releasing the intrinsic lock when it is finished with them.

 The Java.lang.Thread class has six potential states for a thread: NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.
 Three of these are states that indicate that the thread is waiting are BLOCKED, WAITING and TIMED_WAITING.